humbug/phpspec-extensions/README.md

 Humbug PHPSpec Extensions
 =========================

-A collection of extensions intend to allow for:
+A collection of extensions intended to allow for:
 * Timing of specification and example execution
 * Freeing of memory by removing specification properties after execution
 * Filter/Reorder both specifications and examples using custom filters